wbhoomika/basic-portfolio-website-beginner-edition/README.md

 # basic-portfolio-website-codentech
-This is a basic portfolio website developed for codentech community YouTube channel.
+This is a basic portfolio website developed for beginners to get started with.